KatherineMichel/digital-commonplace/python-tools-and-release-managers.md

 flake8
 https://flake8.pycqa.org/en/latest/release-notes/3.8.0.html | 3.8.0a1 – 2020-04-23 — flake8 3.7.9 documentation
-https://twitter.com/codewithanthony/status/1253532129117405184 | Anthony Sottile on Twitter: "whew, just spent 4 hours compiling the changelog for the next #flake8 release (3.8.0a1), will probably finish it up tomorrow zzz" / Twitter

 https://twitter.com/codewithanthony/status/1259948418245390336 | Anthony Sottile on Twitter: "flake8 3.8.0 *final* has been released!
 This is the first non-pre-release version of flake8 which supports #python 3.8+ (yes, including the walrus operator)!
 Thanks to all the contributors that helped make this release possible! https://t.co/b8QVoCA88O" / Twitter

 https://pycodestyle.pycqa.org/en/latest/intro.html